btoa() for Base64 encoding. These methods are part of the

 To convert a string into a Base64 encoded string, we first create a buffer from the given string using the

 Buffer.from() method.
 This method takes two parameters, a plain-text string, and the character encoding, and creates a buffer or binary data array for the given encoding.
 If no character encoding is specified, UTF-8 will be used as the default.

 // plain-text string const str = 'Base64 Encoding in Node.js'; // create a buffer const buff = Buffer.from(str, 'utf-8'); // decode buffer as Base64 const base64 = buff.toString('base64'); // print Base64 string console.log(base64); // QmFzZTY0IEVuY29kaW5nIGluIE5vZGUuanM=

-In the above example, we created a buffer from the string, and the used the
+In the above example, we created a buffer from the string and used the

 toString() method to decode the buffer as a Base64 string.
 The second parameter in

-Buffer.from() is optional when you are dealing with plain-text (UTF-8) strings.
+Buffer.from() is optional when dealing with plain-text (UTF-8) strings.

 The Base64 decoding process is very much similar to the encoding process.
 All you need to do is create a buffer from the Base64 encoding string by using

 base64 as the second parameter to